Where I stand on the issues

 Infrastructure & Workforce Development

 Kentucky must continue to place modernizing infrastructure as a top priority for promoting economic growth and safety on our highways.
 Al will continue to advocate for smart investment in rebuilding our skilled workforce training systems, and will support the growth of modern technical workforce training programs conducted with local industry sector businesses, including the highly-successful Academies of Louisville program of the Jefferson County Public School System, and the local Internship programs offered at Louisville area Catholic High Schools.
-All businesses that start or move to an area always want to be reassured that the area produces the talent necessary to help them create & administer the products & services they offer, and that an appropriate ad connected infrastructure network is maintained for the delivery of those products to its consumers.
+All businesses that start or move to an area always want to be reassured that the area produces the talent necessary to help them create & administer the products & services they offer, and that an appropriate infrastructure network is maintained for the delivery of those products to its consumers.
 Al will work to ensure that aggressive investments in modern Infrastructure and workforce development programs are always high priorities in this state.

 Engage & Empower Caucus and a Commitment to our Seniors